A guide on where to eat in Cordoba, Southern Spain and where to eat typical food from Cordoba, Andalusia If you could only use one …

 Described as a 5-star hostal with fantastic staff, the Option Be is located close to all the attractions on one of the city’s main thoroughfares.

-The good news for people visiting Cordoba is that accommodation is much less expensive than either Madrid or Barcelona.
+The good news for people visiting Cordoba is that accommodation is much less expensive than in either Madrid or Barcelona.

 Tucked away down Cordoba’s narrow streets, you will find plenty of mid-range hotels close to all the major attractions.
 One hotel, we particularly like, is the boutique Hospedería Del Atalia in the Old Town, just a two-minute walk to the Mezquita.